DerGrueneTee/shadowrun_6/readme.md

 ## Features ##

 ### Working ###
- * Attributes, (Action) Skills
+ * Attributes, Skills
  * Tracking physical and stun damage
  * Dice rolling (exploding dice and wild die)
  * Importing from Genesis (special Foundry JSON export)
  * German and English language support
+ * Edge Tracking
+ * Qualities (not their effects though)

 ### Not working yet ###
- * Skill specializations, other skill types
+ * Skill specializations
  * Auto-calculating modifiers from condition monitors
- * Edge tracking
- * Gear and everything else character related (qualities, powers, spells ...)
+ * Gear and everything else character related (Powers, Spells ...)
  * Other actor types than SCs

 ## The future ##